swyxio/swyxdotio/content/writing/learn-in-public/learning-gears.md

 If you find yourself tripping over gold, start **Mining**.
 If it turns out a dud, switch gears.
 No sweat.

 Three gears of learning, all in Public.
 We're cheering you on.

+> See Also: [Big L Notation](https://www.swyx.io/writing/big-l-notation) (expanding on why "Learn In Public" is the fastest way to learn)